shashikant-io/ESP32-Smart-Home-Automation-System/README.md

 ## ⭐ Support

-If you find this project useful, please ⭐ star the repository and share it!
+If you find this project useful, please ⭐ star the repository and share it! please ......

 ---